MatthiasKebede/data-harvester/README.md

 # Data Harvester
 A Python application designed to fetch and process data from APIs.
-It currently uses the `requests` library for HTTP operations and `matplotlib` for data visualization, with plans to migrate to `httpx` and `plotly` respectively.
+It currently uses the `requests` library for HTTP operations and `tablib` for data export to CSV, with plans to migrate to `httpx` and `pandas` respectively.
 See [this report](./temp_report.md) for WIP migration details.

 ## Features
 - Fetch data from multiple API endpoints using HTTP GET and POST requests
-- Analyze user engagement and post statistics with integrated visualizations
+- Analyze user engagement and post statistics with CSV data exports
-- Generate dashboards combining data fetching, analysis, and visualization
+- Generate dashboards combining data fetching, analysis, and export

 ## Project Structure
 ```
 src/
 ├── __init__.py
 ├── api_client.py        # API data collection
-├── analyzer.py          # Data analysis and visualization
+├── analyzer.py          # Data analysis and CSV exports
 ├── dashboard.py         # Dashboard generation
 └── main.py              # Main application orchestrator
 ```